Eager to compete, Maryland developing multimillion-dollar deal for Washington Commanders

 The team declined to comment on its stadium search.
 Team leaders have been publicly circumspect about what is needed in a deal or how it would weigh the competing proposals.

 “All those jurisdictions are amazing leaders and partners to us,” team President Jason Wright said earlier this month during a public interview with the Economic Club of Washington.
-“Like I said, our biggest thing is we can listen to everybody about what their goals are try to figure out where we fit.
+“Like I said, our biggest thing is we can listen to everybody about what their goals are and try to figure out where we fit.
 That’s our only goal.”

-The Commanders’s lease for the county-owned land beneath FedEx Field obligates them to play there through the 2027 season, but the team has sought to replace the outdated facility for years.
+The Commanders’s deal with Prince George’s obligates them to play at FedEx Field through 2027, but the team has sought to replace the outdated facility for years.

 D.C.
 Mayor Muriel E. Bowser (D) heartily endorsed returning the team to the District this month, now that the newly rebranded Commanders has a name not widely viewed as racist.